Park and ride

-A park and ride, also known as incentive parking or a commuter lot, is a parking lot with public transport connections that allows commuters and other people heading to city centres to leave their vehicles and transfer to a bus, rail system (rapid transit, light rail, or commuter rail), or carpool for the remainder of the journey.
+A park and ride, also known as a commuter lot, is a parking lot with public transport connections that allows commuters and other people heading to city centres to leave their vehicles and transfer to a bus, rail system (rapid transit, light rail, or commuter rail), or carpool for the remainder of the journey.
 The vehicle is left in the parking lot during the day and retrieved when the owner returns.
 Park and rides are generally located in the suburbs of metropolitan areas or on the outer edges of large cities.
 A park and ride that only offers parking for meeting a carpool and not connections to public transport may also be called a park and pool.

 Park and ride is abbreviated as "P+R" on road signs in some countries, and is often styled as "Park & Ride" in marketing.

 Adoption

 In Sweden, a tax has been introduced on the benefit of free or cheap parking paid by an employer, if workers would otherwise have to pay.
 The tax has reduced the number of workers driving into the inner city, and increased the usage of park and ride areas, especially in Stockholm.
 The introduction of a congestion tax in Stockholm has further increased the usage of park and ride.

 In Prague, park and ride parking lots are established near some metro and railway stations (about 17 parks near 12 metro stations and 3 train stations, in 2011).
 These parking lots offer low prices and all-day and return (2× 75 min) tickets including the public transport fare.